bqi343/cp-notebook/README.md

  * README's for most implementations
  * tables and solutions for non-platinum USACO contests

+Since I frequently move stuff around, some text may refer to files which no longer exist.
 If you would like to contribute, provide feedback, or encourage me to update something, please email me at *bqi343@gmail.com* or submit a pull request.
-If you have a question, it may be answered by another file in this folder.

 ## Getting Started